luisCermeno/commons-app/README.md

  - **Django REST Framework:** Provides an easier way to handle API views through a user-friendly interface to test them.
 Also, provides a serializer tool that simplifies the work.

    Files using this technology:
-  /backend/commons/views.py : all views /backend/commons/    serializer
+  /backend/commons/views.py : used in all views.
-   : serializer for user model
+  /backend/commons/serializer: used to write the serializer for user model

  - **Django REST Framework JWT**: Provides functionalities to use JSON Web Token Authentication.

 	Files using this technology:
-	/backend/commons/urls.py : obtain_jwt_token decodes a token received from 			the front end /backend/commons/views.py: api_settings provides methods to encode a payload (credentials received from the front end) and send back a response
+	/backend/commons/urls.py : obtain_jwt_token decodes a token received from the front end.
+	/backend/commons/views.py: api_settings provides methods to encode a payload (credentials received from the front end) and send back a response.
-	/backend/project/utils.py : JWT configuration
+	/backend/project/utils.py : JWT configuration.

  - **Django CORS Headers:**  Allows API requests from an external server, localhost:3000 (frontend) for development mode.